mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class06.md

 # Technical Challenges
 1. [Framework for Comparing Costs and Trade-offs of Decentralization](#framework-for-comparing-costs-and-trade-offs-of-decentralization)
-    - An overview of the costs and trade-offs involved when choosing a decentralized system over a centralized one.

 2. [Challenges with Blockchain Technology](#challenges-with-blockchain-technology)
-    - A discussion on the various challenges that come with implementing and using blockchain technology.

 3. [Vitalik Buterin's Trilemma](#Vitalik-Buterin\'s-Trilemma)
-    - An explanation of the trilemma proposed by Vitalik Buterin, the co-founder of Ethereum, which states that it's impossible for a blockchain to simultaneously achieve scalability, security, and decentralization.

 4. [Possible Solutions for Scalability, Efficiency, Privacy and Interoperability](#possible-solutions-for-scalability-efficiency-privacy-and-interoperability)
-    - A look at potential solutions to some of the most pressing issues in blockchain technology, including scalability, efficiency, privacy, and interoperability.

 5. [Governance: The Most Challenging Aspect](#governance-the-most-challenging-aspect)
-    - An exploration of why governance is considered the most challenging aspect of blockchain technology and potential ways to address this issue.

 ## Framework for Comparing Costs and Trade-offs of Decentralization